fb-pixel-img

 So when is it time to harvest your compost?
 It can take anywhere from two weeks to two years based on the materials you put in there, the size of the pile, and how regularly it’s getting turned.
 A bin of worms takes around three to six months, a standard bin kept at warm temperatures may take a month or two, and a leaf pile left alone can take longer than a year.6

-At this point, it may be time to cure.
+At this point in the composting process, it may be time to cure.
 This process, which takes at least four weeks, allows degradation to slow down and create more chemically stable compost—uncured compost can kill adjacent plants by modifying their environment.
 To cure it, you can move the oldest portion at the bottom of the pile to another area or simply cease adding new materials.
 You should also sift out things that didn’t fully break down, like twigs or eggshells (which can go back into a new compost pile).

 Here are a few signs your compost is cured and ready for primetime (aka planting):